 Origination fees require borrowers to take out extra to fund major purchases

-Upstart, launched in 2014 by former Google executives, takes a unique approach to evaluating personal loan applications.
+Upstart, launched in 2012 by former Google executives, takes a unique approach in evaluating personal loan applications.
 In addition to reviewing your credit history and income, Upstart takes your education and work history into account when approving loans.
-APRs range from 6.14% to 35.99%, and Upstart reports that the average borrower pays 20% APR.
+APRs range from 8.27% to 35.99%.
 Upstart may charge a one-time origination fee, as well.

 Your degree or work history can help you get approved with fair credit